-As a third level of support, ITCs can direct questions to ODE and/or the SSDT through the OECN DAS Forum.
-One of the components of the Forum is the EMIS Help Desk.
+As a third level of support, ITCs can direct questions to ODE and/or the SSDT through the EMIS Help Desk.
 Technical questions may be answered by the SSDT as well as ODE.
 ODE generally will address education program related questions.
 Some inquires require in-depth research, policy guidance and/or legal interpretation from ODE.
 They often cannot be addressed by a single individual or office within ODE.